 Publications ArchivePublication Tag: Fair Immigration Laws

-On March 30, 2020, Tahirih filed a lawsuit in federal court challenging the use of Customs and Border Patrol (CBP) agents to screen asylum seekers for their ‘credible fear’ of persecution.
+On April 13, 2020, Tahirih filed a motion for a preliminary injunction in the case A.B.-B. v.
+Morgan.
+Tahirih filed this lawsuit in March to challenge the use of Customs and Border Patrol (CBP) agents to screen asylum seekers for their ‘credible fear’ of persecution.
 This policy change violates federal immigration law and was enacted by officials who did not have the authority to do so.